 The final meeting takes place in winter, completing the circle of the seasons.
 With ice on the lake (bring your skates), we will turn to the topic of ecopsychology’s work in the larger world.
 Winter requires true adults committed to getting their people through the cold, hard times.
 How can ecopsychology be adequate to these times?
 How can it be mature and honest enough as a field to play a role—perhaps a crucial one—in the transformation of society?
 For a radical ecopsychology, it is not enough to be a form of therapy.
 Ecopsychology must be therapeutic, yes, but not in the individualistic manner that fits too easily within the anti-ecological patterns of our culture, themselves tied up with a long history of oppressive social relations.
-So ecopsychology must be political, concerned with what poet William Stafford called “the parade of our mutual life.”
-But political in a specifically ecopsychological form, incorporating the therapeutics, earthy soulfulness, and ecological sensibility that are essential to the field.
+So ecopsychology must be political, concerned with what poet William Stafford called “the parade of our mutual life,” with processes of decolonization, place-making, building ethical economies, autonomous social relations, and so on.
+Such politics must, moreover, take a specifically ecopsychological form, incorporating the therapeutics, earthy soulfulness, and ecological sensibility that are essential to the field.
 By carefully holding the tensions among the terrains of psyche, society, and nature, we will imagine new modes of creative social engagement.

 * With a nod to Steven Foster and Meredith Little, whose 4-Shields Teaching has inspired this structure.